Civil Society Organisations responding to COVID-19: A critical role and how to support it.

 It is already becoming clear that, as in other disasters and crises, those hit hardest by COVID-19 are vulnerable local communities, and the long-term impacts of the pandemic will be felt hardest by them.

-Dr Terry Gibson has facilitated a discussion amongst local-level Civil Society Organizations (CSOs) posing the question “What part might Civil Society Organisations (CSOs), particularly those working closely with local communities, play in the long-term response to and recovery from COVID-19?”
+A discussion amongst local-level Civil Society Organizations (CSOs) posed the question “What part might CSOs, particularly those working closely with local communities, play in the long-term response to and recovery from COVID-19?”

-Contributors including locally based development workers and members of local Civil Society Organisations from countries in Asia, Africa and Central America discussed their experiences and those of the communities they work with during the pandemic and asked what steps would support effective recovery for those communities.
+Contributors including locally based development workers and members of local CSOs from countries in Asia and Africa discussed their experiences and those of the communities they work with during the pandemic and asked what steps would support effective recovery for those communities.
 They developed a set of findings and action points to promote among networks, agencies and governments.

 A webinar, co-hosted with the Asian Disaster Response and Recovery Network, was conducted on Wednesday 17th March 2021 at 0900 hrs GMT/UTC.
 It presented the draft of these findings and action points and invited contributions and insights to refining them, as well as recommendations for communicating them.
-33 participants from 10 countries in Africa and Asia participated.
+33 participants from 10 countries in Africa and Asia participated (only panelists appear on screen).

 The powerpoint presentation given at the webinar can be accessed here